Troubleshooting Push Notifications

 Step 7: Enable Push Debugging

-You can also enable Push Notification Debugging from the App Settings -> Push Notifications in the mesibo console.
-This will send additional data over the webhook, even for successful pushes.
-However, since debugging requires more CPU resources, you can enable push debugging for 3 hours out of every 8 hours.
+You can also enable Push Notification Debugging from App Settings -> Push Notifications in the mesibo console.
+This sends additional data over the webhook, even for successful pushes.
+Since debugging requires more CPU resources, it can be enabled for 3 hours out of every 8 hours.

 Step 8: Sending Test Push Notifications using API